normful/wanikani-level-vocabulary-grid/README.md

 ## Installation

-Install with Stylish from <https://userstyles.org/styles/130500/wanikani-level-vocabulary-grid>.
+Install it with Stylish from <https://userstyles.org/styles/130500/wanikani-level-vocabulary-grid>.

+Alternatively install it with Tampermonkey or Greasemonkey from <https://greasyfork.org/en/scripts/21628-wanikani-level-vocabulary-grid>

 ## Building